-[up to [x] person(s) who may be appointed by the Foundation/sponsor body; and]
+[up to 5 person(s) who may be appointed by the Foundation/sponsor body; and]

 any person appointed under Article 15A,

 provided that at any time the minimum number of Members shall not be less than three.

 12A.
 An employee of the Academy Trust cannot be a Member of the Academy Trust.